 If you are gathering data for IBM, you can use the -pmrno option to include your IBM Problem Management Record (PMR) number in the archive file name.
-When you send the file to IBM, your PMR will be updated automatically to alert WebSphere MQ support:
+When you a href="http://www.ibm.com/de/support/ecurep/send.html">send the file to the IBM ECuRep repository , your PMR will be updated automatically to alert the IBM MQ support team:

 When you use the -pmrno option, you can direct runmqras to send your file to IBM using standard FTP (non-SSL).
 Your system must be connected to the internet, and FTP traffic must be allowed by your firewall for this option to work:

 If you have a lot of FDC or trace data, you may need to use the -workdirectory option to point to a location with lots of free space.
-Otherwise, runmqras may fill up the /tmp filesystem on IBM i, Linux and UNIX, or the %TEMP% directory on Windows.
-For example:
+Otherwise, runmqras may fill up the /tmp filesystem on IBM i, Linux and UNIX, or the %TEMP% directory on Window.

 java version "1.6.0"